1nick9/PS2-Magic-ICE-FINAL-REVERSE/README.md

 - Dev1
 - Macrovision off and green fix
 - v8 Asian console support which no mods currently available do (dms does but poorly)
-- v1-90k (though 75k+ decka models is poor preformance at this point, better in pal fat consoles)
+- v1-90k (though 75k+ decka models is poor preformance compared to modbo, better in pal fat consoles)  - v14 support works better with backport of h2o+ logo patch, still modbo much better option in these models.
 - Disable mode

 at its core is simple functions but all need and want out of a chip. dvd9 backups require to be prepatched with toxic patcher (found in tools for pc)